I enjoy writing about aquarium care, maintenance, and aquatic species' health.

-- Abrupt changes in environmental conditions, for example if replacement water is at a lower temperature than the temperature of the tank water.
+- Abrupt changes in environmental conditions—for example, if replacement water is at a lower temperature than the temperature of the tank water.

-- Introduction of fish that were incubating the disease into a poorly-maintained aquarium.
+- Introduction of fish that were incubating the disease into a poorly maintained aquarium.

-Preventing White Spots
+How to Prevent White Spots

 White spot disease is easily preventable.
 Some basic measures to maintain a healthy, parasite-free aquarium include:

-- maintaining optimal levels of pH and temperature for the species that inhabit the aquarium
+- Maintaining optimal levels of pH and temperature for the species that inhabit the aquarium

-- frequent water changes with high-quality water that is the same temperature as the water of the community tank
+- Frequent water changes with high-quality water that is the same temperature as the water of the community tank

-- purchasing fish and plants that come from healthy tanks
+- Purchasing fish and plants that come from healthy tanks

-- observing a quarantine period of at least two weeks before introducing new fish
+- Observing a quarantine period of at least two weeks before introducing new fish

-- boiling stones and decorative objects before putting them into the aquarium
+- Boiling stones and decorative objects before putting them into the aquarium

-- cleaning new plants with a strong disinfectant
+- Cleaning new plants with a strong disinfectant

 The parasite that causes white spot disease has a unique biological cycle.
 In its free phase, it reproduces.
 In its infecting phase, it feeds off of the tissues of affected fish.